StepS-/MyWormNET/readme.txt

    - If missing Channels.ini file or its contents, a default #AnythingGoes channel will be created.
 • Banlists for IPs and nicks: to ban and unban nick or ip when the server is active, use the PERMABAN and REMOVEBAN commands on a target with an optional reason (available for ops and above)
    - Connections from banned IPs to any of the server ports will be rejected.
-   - Banned nicks are not case-sensitive
+   - Banned nicks are not case-sensitive.
    - Banned nicks will be killed with a notification when trying to log in.
+• Localization support: translate MyWormNET into any language thanks to the dedicated resource strings.
+   - Russian localization by StepS
+   - Polish localization by PeCeT_full
 • Support for x64 and various different Delphi compilers (from Delphi 7 to XE5 at least)
 • Support for Unicode compiler
 • Users' IP addresses are no longer forced when hosting